dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The raw bytes of the decoded barcode.
+A [Byte](https://developer.android.com/reference/java/lang/Byte){:target="_blank"} object representing the raw bytes of the decoded barcode.

 ### setBytes

 Set the raw bytes of the decoded barcode.
+The text of the barcode will change to reflect the new barcode bytes.

 ```java
 void setBytes(byte[] bytes);